Key Insights

 How to minimize dead stock

-- Assess your marketing efforts: To start, take a step back and evaluate your retail marketing efforts to make sure you’re putting your best foot forward.
-You want shoppers to have a memorable and seamless experience with your store.
+- Assess your marketing efforts: To start, take a step back and evaluate your retail marketing efforts to make sure you're putting your best foot forward.
+You want shoppers to have a memorable experience with your store.
 Do you have clear signage?
 Attractive window displays?
 Do you have a solid social media presence?

-- Survey your customers: Surveying customers is a great way to understand the market’s demand.
-By directly asking your shoppers what they want, you can ensure you’re fulfilling their needs and avoiding potential dead stock.
+- Survey your customers: Surveying customers is a great way to understand the market's demand.
+By directly asking your shoppers what they want, you can ensure you're fulfilling their needs and avoiding potential dead stock

 - Use an inventory management software: Lean on technology that can alert you to any issues early so that you can address them before they become a bigger problem.
-All your employees can log into these digital, cloud-hosted systems, ensuring everyone’s on the same page.
+All your employees can log into these digital, cloud-hosted systems, ensuring everyone's on the same page

-What to do with your dead stock?
+What to do with the dead stock you already have

 Whenever you find yourself with dead stock, don't worry, there are ways to breathe new life into your products when necessary.
 This could be as simple as refreshing a display, but you could also play with bundling certain products together in a new way, building loyalty with a few freebies, or throwing a strategic sale.
 It's helpful to view dead stock as an opportunity to get creative and provide unique experiences for your customers.
 You can even donate dead stock to charity and receive a tax write-off.

-There’s always a push and pull with inventory, but it’s helpful to be as prepared as possible and learn how to keep the right amount of products on your shelves.
-With some careful planning and insight into your customers’ needs, you’ll find the balance that makes the most sense for your business.
+There's always a push and pull with inventory, but it's helpful to be as prepared as possible and learn how to keep the right amount of products on your shelves.
+With some careful planning and insight into your customers' needs, you'll find the balance that makes the most sense for your business.Sign up to shop on Faire, and discover products with free returns on your first orders that help reduce your dead stock risk.

 Are you opening a new retail store?
 Read about Open with Faire and learn how to apply for up to $20,000 to use toward buying products on Faire.